 I work on the crossroads of design, branding, consumer research and product development.
 Occasionally, I buy shares of companies, whose industry I understand or work in.

 However, I take capitalism and its machinations with the necessary spoonful of quality Swedish stone salt.

 A few years ago, I was looking through my 401k statement and noticed a rather glaring reality – the mutual funds that I had the option to invest in were all underperforming their peers, while dwarfing their expense ratios.

-If you follow me, you will get my efforts to find high-quality companies (whether hidden or in plain sight) to own, updates and rationale for all the moves I make, as well as rearview analysis on my life as an investor – what I have learned and the mistakes I have made – so that you can avoid making them as well.
+If you follow me, you will get my efforts to find high-quality companies, updates and rationale for all the moves I make, as well as rearview analysis on my life as an investor – what I have learned and the mistakes I have made – so that you can avoid making them as well.
 All of this without having to whip out your credit card.

 I manage a $1B+ portfolio for a family office.
 Our investments include bonds, equities, hedge funds, and private investments with a wide geographical and asset class dispersion.
 I have a J.D. degree from Yale Law School and practiced for 30 years as a trial lawyer in commercial cases.

 The fellow in my icon is Galileo Galilei, who famously said: Eppur si muove.